guardian/accessibility/people-and-technology/physical.md

 ### Guidance

 Much of the guidance that is true for keyboard controls is also true for switch controls.
-There are also some time-based considerations:
+There are also some unique considerations for switch users:

 - Typing using switches is much slower than using a keyboard, with users typically entering between 1 and 2 words per minute.
 Consider implementing